JoshDoug/Notes/R/R-Lang.md

 `treasure[["prices]]` - you can also use the name of the column `treasure$prices` - this is a shorthand for getting a column

+`treasure[2]` - this will also access the data in the second column, but returns it in a slightly different format, as the vector originally used to create the data frame printed in a column format, whereas double bracket seems to return a raw vector with no column header and output normally instead of as a column.

+`treasure[4,2]` - this will return the value in the fourth row of the second column, double brackets don't seem to make a difference here and just returns the same value, seemingly in the same format.

 Reading in data frames is covered by the IO section.

 Merging Data Frames